Andy Schatz: 2004–2014: Pocketwatch Games' inception and Monaco

 Soon after, Valve (the company behind Steam) and Schatz began discussing the idea of selling the game on Steam.
 Before this he had contacted Microsoft to discuss selling the game on the Xbox Live Arcade (XBLA).
 Schatz's idea was rejected by Microsoft for its lack of marketability.
 Microsoft gave him another chance, and with a "no-risk loan" of $100,000 from the Indie Fund, he continued to work on the game.
 In 2011, Microsoft rejected the game again.
 Around the same time, hackers had compromised the PlayStation Network databases ending Schatz' plans to port it to PlayStation 3.
 Despite these issues, he persisted with the idea of getting the game on consoles.
 It was around this time he met San Diego-born Andy Nguyen.
 Nguyen took an interest in Monaco: What's Yours Is Mine thanks to the accolades it had received and sent Schatz a cold call e-mail asking if he needed "a beta tester within walking distance".
 Because Schatz was becoming increasingly desperate for more feedback, he hired Nguyen, whose input reaffirmed his desire to work on Monaco.
-He later partnered with Majesco Entertainment to get the game released on XBLA.
+He later partnered with Majesco to get the game released on XBLA.

 Schatz met composer Austin Wintory during Monacos development.
 Initially, Schatz was using licensed music with an "old timey, silent era piano style".
 He contacted Wintory and proposed replacing some of the licensed music with original music.
 They began to discuss it in more depth as Schatz knew of Wintory's work on Thatgamecompany's Flow and Journey.
 Wintory eventually persuaded Schatz to use a soundtrack throughout the game.
 Wintory explained in an interview with IndieGames.com that Schatz was the one who created the premise for each part of Monacos soundtrack.
 Schatz would present Wintory with an idea and then he would compose something.
 He recalled thinking: "When else am I ever going to be asked to write anything remotely like this?"
 This process was unlike the one he had while working with Thatgamecompany; there he would make a suggestion and it would be discussed bureaucratically.